FeynmanDNA/IntroToSQL_Socratica/README.md

 postgres=# \password postgres (password = xxx)
 ```

+### using pgadmin4

 in pgadmin4, create new server: name = localhost, connection/hostname = localhost

+Postgres GUI tool is pgadmin

+pgAdmin sidebar shows "server group", a server group is a container for organizing your servers.

+whenever you make changes in the pgadmin, look at the SQL tab.

+To see how many tables there are, open the "schemas" folder.
+By default database has a public schema.

+## SELECT

 databases can have many many tables